 I made this Bagel over and over again until I got what I was aiming for.
 Most Bagel recipe would require submerging the Bagel in hot water with baking soda before baking it.
 This process would make the Bagel dense and gooey.
 I tried this one and I did not like the texture of the Bagel.
 Maybe I did not do it right, but nonetheless, I decided to test other method.
 Instead what I did it I mix the Bagel dough 5-10 minutes, to make the texture tougher.
 Then instead of giving it long time to rise like normal bread, I only left it for 15 minutes.
 That makes its basically no rise required at all.
 This way, the bread will not develop air bubbles inside as it will not have time to rise, resulting to a compact texture like a bagel should be.
 Let’s get started!

-- 1 3/4 + 2tbsp cup Bread Flour (If you substitute this with all-purpose flour, the texture will not be the same.
+- 1 3/4 cup Bread Flour + 2 tbsp only as needed (If you substitute this with all-purpose flour, the texture will not be the same.
 It will be lighter and fluffier and not compact like a regular bagel)

 - 1 tbsp granulated white sugar